No products in the cart.

 This in-depth third-party audit is designed to ensure the company is operating in a safe and appropriate manner, throughout all stages of manufacturing and distribution to the end consumer.
 Quality assurance and consistency are of the utmost importance throughout this audit.
 During this process, the U.S. Hemp Authority educates growers and manufacturers in:

 Companies who have successfully passed the intensive audit are awarded the U.S. Hemp Authority Certified seal.
-Consumers who purchase certified hemp products can trust they are receiving products that have been appropriately sourced from legal hemp, following GAP and cGMP standards, with appropriate recordkeeping in case of any safety concerns or recalls.
+Consumers who purchase certified hemp products can trust they are receiving products that have been appropriately sourced from hemp, following GAP and cGMP standards, with appropriate recordkeeping in case of any safety concerns or recalls.
 Buy CBD oil now, or click here to find a retailer near you.